 Mark 12:29-31 “Jesus answered him, “The first of all the commandments is: ‘Hear, O Israel, the Lord our God, the Lord is one.
 And you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.’
 This is the first commandment.
 And the second, like it, is this: ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these.”

 When people live in the fullness of this directive, everything in life changes.
 To change from the world into godliness takes a humble and contrite spirit.

 Do you need to change?

 If you sense this need, it is because the Spirit of God is calling you to repentance.
 Turning your life around isn’t easy, it never has been and never will, so don’t expect it to be.
-Know what you want in life and then pursue it and the God of all glory will move mountains to see that it happens when that path is the one He has directed.
+Know what you want in life and then pursue it and the God of all glory will move mountains to see that it happens—because that path is the one He has directed.